natalieeliav/Experiment-Submission/README.md

 1. Open System Settings > Sound
 2. Set Output device to "Experiment Output"
 3. Set Input device to "Experiment Input"
-4. Verify in your audio settings:
-   - BlackHole 2ch (2 in, 2 out)
-   - Experiment Input (3 in, 0 out)
-   - Experiment Output (0 in, 2 out)

 ## Running the Experiment